wordbrew/comfyui-wan-control-nodes/README.md

 #### Example Workflows:

 1. **Basic Control**: Use only a control video to guide the entire generation
-2. **Keyframe Animation**: Use start and end images to define keyframes with optional control in between
+2. **Keyframe Animation**: Use start and end images to define keyframes with control in between
 3. **Partial Control**: Apply control to only a portion of the timeline

 ## License